-Sticky ads are the ads that stay afloat when a user is viewing the content on a webpage.
+Sticky ads (aka anchor ads) are the ads that stay afloat when a user is viewing the content on a webpage.
 As the name implies, it sticks to the viewport throughout the user session on the page.
-In other words, sticky ads or Anchor Ads are always visible to the user, regardless of the scroll depth.
+In other words, sticky ads are always visible to the user, regardless of the scroll depth.

 Generally, sticky ads are categorized into four types:

-Vertical Sticky Banner Ads: These are portrait-sized ads that continue to exist on the sides of a webpage.
+Vertical Sticky Banner Ads: These are portrait-sized ads that stay on the sides of a webpage.
 These ads can be seen on the right side or left side of a page.

 Horizontal Sticky Ads: These are landscape-sized ads that continue to stick to the top of a webpage.

-Bottom Horizontal Sticky Ads: These ads are similar to of horizontal ads.
+Bottom Horizontal Sticky Ads: These ads are similar to Horizontal Sticky ads.
 The only difference is ad placement.
-As the name implies, bottom horizontal sticky ads are placed at the bottom of a webpage, unlike horizontal ads which are placed at the top.
+However, unlike horizontal ads which are placed at the top, bottom horizontal sticky ads are placed at the bottom of a webpage.

 Sidebar Sticky Ads: Some websites display sticky ads along with the sidebar content.
 Hence, the name sidebar sticky ads.
 Since sidebar content is one of the hotspots, publishers tend to run these ads accompanying organic content.

 Why Should you use Sticky Ads?

 A sticky ad benefits both the sell-side and the buy-side since it increases ad viewability and dwell time.
-Higher viewability and dwell time directly converts into better CPMs for your impressions.
+Higher viewability and dwell time directly convert into better CPMs for your impressions.

-- It passes the minimum IAB’s and MRC ad viewability requirement by default – 50 percent of the ad creative pixels are in-view for a second.
+- It passes the minimum IAB and MRC ad viewability requirement by default – 50 percent of the display ad creative pixels are in view for a second.

 - Sticky ads are non-intrusive.
 Compared to other formats promising higher viewability such as interstitials, these ads are subtle and steer clear of the page content.

-- They can yield higher CPM rates and improve the domain’s overall viewability score.
+- They can yield higher CPM rates and improve overall ad viewability scores.

 - A publisher shouldn’t overload a web page with sticky ads.
 Since the ads are always present on the page, it is difficult for a reader to view the actual content of the website – with too many ads.